jeromeguillaume/kong-plugin-soap-xml-handling/SAXON.md

 ### Example B: Request and Response | `XSLT 3.0 TRANSFORMATION`: XML (client) to JSON (server)
 Call the `httpbin` REST API by sending an `XML` request.
 The `soap-xml-request-handling` is in charge of transforming the XML request to a JSON request by applying an XSLT 3.0 transformation.
-The `soap-xml-response-handling` is in charge of doing the opposite, that's to say transforming the XML response to JSON.
+The `soap-xml-response-handling` is in charge of doing the opposite that's to say transforming the XML response to JSON.
 1) **The `saxon` library is not included in the Kong Docker image**.
 So, if it’s not done yet, add `saxon` library to the Kong gateway.
 See the [Prerequisite](#prerequisite-download-the-saxonc-he-zip-package) section

 2) Create a Kong Gateway Service named `httpbin` with this URL: http://httpbin.apim.eu.
 A simple HTTP Request & Response REST API Service.